Napier-Project-2024/Codebase/Hexasense_Hardware/README.md

 ## Design Intent

 The intention of this hardware design is to provide a means of sensing the position of the actuators of the HEXA robot whilst maintaining the ability to fully revert the robot to it's original factory state.<br>
-Any instance where modification of the robot's hardware would be required, an appropriate 3D printed part has been designed to integrate in place of the original robot hardware.<br>
+Any instance where modification of the robot's hardware would be required, an appropriate 3D printed part has been designed and manufactured to integrate in place of the original robot hardware.<br>
 It is also intended that the SBC component part of this system should function as an analogue for the HEXA robot to allow future integration of the Hexasense API software solution and ADC system directly with the HEXA robot itself, negating the need for the additional SBC hardware and potentially increasing the responsiveness of the API in use.<br>